 ARFID is an eating disorder that causes people to avoid eating certain foods.
-Symptoms may include weight loss and poor appetite but can vary greatly from person to person.
+Symptoms may include picky eating, fear of choking, weight loss and poor appetite, but they can vary widely.
+If often affects children.

 Like anorexia, ARFID involves consuming too few calories and nutrients.
 However, unlike anorexia, ARFID does not involve a desire for thinness or a fear of being overweight.